 <ESC.> series

-The blurry black-and-white images initially make it difficult to immediately recognize the objects.
-The points of connection are also vague, leaving it unclear whether multiple objects are linked or are not linked.
-Ultimately, the objects are shown to be related and connected, with some photographs even appearing to overlap.
-Through this, the work suggests that all of our experiences—whether intentional or not—are ultimately interconnected, and together, they shape who we are.
+The blurry black-and-white images initially make it difficult to recognize the objects.
+The points of connection are also unclear, leaving it ambiguous whether multiple objects are linked or remain separate.
+As the images unfold, the relationships between the objects become evident, with some photographs even appearing to overlap.